 - Our estate is managed organically and biodynamically to foster biodiversity and grow nutritious, tasty food including vegetables, herbs, pork, lamb and beef.

-- We host Stroud Community Agriculture – a Community Supported Agriculture scheme which shares out vegetables and meat through its membership
+- We host Stroud Community Agriculture – a Community Supported Agriculture scheme that shares out vegetables and meat through its membership

 - We have an Eco-ponds water filtration system which manages all our household output.